Carbon fibers: Structure and properties

 Carbon fiber is frequently supplied in the form of a continuous tow wound onto a reel.
 The tow is a bundle of thousands of continuous individual carbon filaments held together and protected by an organic coating, or size, such as polyethylene oxide (PEO) or polyvinyl alcohol (PVA).
 The tow can be conveniently unwound from the reel for use.
 Each carbon filament in the tow is a continuous cylinder with a diameter of 5–10 micrometers and consists almost exclusively of carbon.
 The earliest generation (e.g. T300, HTA and AS4) had diameters of 16–22 micrometers.
 Later fibers (e.g. IM6 or IM600) have diameters that are approximately 5 micrometers.

 The atomic structure of carbon fiber is similar to that of graphite, consisting of sheets of carbon atoms arranged in a regular hexagonal pattern (graphene sheets), the difference being in the way these sheets interlock.
 Graphite is a crystalline material in which the sheets are stacked parallel to one another in regular fashion.
 The intermolecular forces between the sheets are relatively weak Van der Waals forces, giving graphite its soft and brittle characteristics.

 Depending upon the precursor to make the fiber, carbon fiber may be turbostratic or graphitic, or have a hybrid structure with both graphitic and turbostratic parts present.
 In turbostratic carbon fiber the sheets of carbon atoms are haphazardly folded, or crumpled, together.
 Carbon fibers derived from polyacrylonitrile (PAN) are turbostratic, whereas carbon fibers derived from mesophase pitch are graphitic after heat treatment at temperatures exceeding 2200 °C. Turbostratic carbon fibers tend to have high ultimate tensile strength, whereas heat-treated mesophase-pitch-derived carbon fibers have high Young's modulus (i.e., high stiffness or resistance to extension under load) and high thermal conductivity.

 Applications

-In 2012, estimated global demand for carbon fiber market was $1.7 billion with estimated annual growth of 10–12% from 2012 to 2018.
-The strongest demand for carbon fiber come from aircraft and aerospace, wind energy, as well as the automotive industry with optimized resin systems.

 Carbon fiber can have higher cost than other materials which has been one of the limiting factors of adoption.
 In a comparison between steel and carbon fiber materials for automotive materials, carbon fiber may be 10-12x more expensive.
 However, this cost premium has come down over the past decade from estimates of 35x more expensive than steel in the early 2000s.